Cosmetic Injections & Beauty Buzzwords – “Filler Fatigue” – Avoiding the “Frozen Face” look of too much filler.

-“Too much cheek filler also has a tendency to make your eyes appear smaller,” notes Injecting Clinician Sandra, who’s available to see injecting patients at Cosmetic Surgery for Women and Men in Hawthorn East.
+“Too much cheek filler also has a tendency to make your eyes appear smaller,” notes Injecting Clinician Sandra, who’s available to see injecting patients at Coco Ruby Plastic Surgery in Hawthorn East.
 “It’s about achieving the right balance, which takes a lot of experience and skill.”

 How do you know if you’ve had too much filler in your cheeks?

 - Unsolicited comments about your ‘cosmetic injections’ or ‘cheek augmentation’ are usually a sign that you’ve had a bad job.